Moreholidays February Shower with a Friend Day

 History and Origin of Polish Paczki Day

 We know a lot about Paczki and its origin.
-However, very little is known about the creation of Paczki Day.
+However, we know very little about the creation of Paczki Day.

-We do know that Paczki Day in Poland started in the Middle Ages and was celebrated on Fat Thursday.
+We do know that Paczki Day in Poland started in the Middle Ages.
+Poles celebrate it on Fat Thursday.
 Fat Thursday probably became known as Paczki Day, as it sounds so much better than Fat Thursday.

 It is a mystery why the United States celebrates it on Fat Tuesday.